Deborah Kapule: Life

-Her first husband was King Kaumualiʻi (married around 1817) and, after which, she was proclaimed Queen of Kauaʻi.
-Her home was near the Russian Fort Elizabeth.
+Her first husband was a chief on Kauaʻi.
+Her second husband was King Kaumualiʻi (married around 1817) and, after which, she was proclaimed Queen of Kauaʻi.
+Her home was near Pā‘ula‘ula, literally “red enclosure,” formerly called the Russian Fort Elizabeth.
 Kaʻahumanu married Kaumualiʻi to dissolve any claims to power.
 Deborah Kapule then married Abner Keliʻiahonui, who was Kaumualiʻi’s son by Kaʻapuwai Kapuaʻamohu.
 But Kaʻahumanu married Keliʻiahonui.
 In spite of the fact that the monarchy had taken her two husbands (metaphorically speaking, Kaʻahumanu was the Head of State at the time), Deborah remained faithful to the Kingdom of Hawaiʻi.
 When Humehume’s (another of Kaumualiʻi’s sons) men arrived at the Russian Fort to try and reinstate the Kingdom of Kauaʻi, Deborah fought against them.

 Deborah then married Simeon Kaʻiu.
 Her husband was a devout Christian, and she converted in 1825.
+They produced her only child, a son they name Josiah Kaumualiʻi, names they both respected.
 She later was excommunicated from the church for having an affair with a married man, Oliver Chapin.
 She was later reinstated in the 1840s.
 In 1835, Deborah and Simeon moved to Wailua with 16 others and founded a new church, though Simeon died shortly after on September 11, 1835.

 Around 1836, Governor Kaikioʻewa of Kauaʻi became jealous of her popularity, and she was arrested and taken to Oʻahu.
 It was not until 1838, when Kamehameha III granted an appeal, that Deborah was returned to Kauaʻi by Reverend William Richards.

 In the latter part of her life, Deborah Kapule lived in Waimea, where she assisted in the construction of the Waimea Stone Church and helped convert the Malae heiau into a cattle corral.